Datura-ai/compute-subnet/neurons/miners/README.md

     ```bash
     docker exec <docker instance> python /root/app/src/cli.py remove-executor --address <executor public ip> --port <executor external port>
     ```

-### Changing the Validator Hotkey

-To change the validator hotkey that has access to your executor, first follow the instructions above to remove the executor.
-After removing the executor, you need to re-register executors by running the add-executor command again (Step 2 of Adding an Executor).

 ### Monitoring earnings